Tapioca Pudding is a sweet milk based dessert with a creamy texture and

 pudding will have a watery texture with little flavor.
 To make tapioca

-sit for about 10 minutes to moisten the tapioca, and then all you need to
+sit for about 10 minutes to moisten the tapioca.
+Then all you need to

 do is place the saucepan over medium heat and bring it to a boil.
 To